 Synribo is specifically approved for the treatment of adults with chronic or accelerated phase chronic myeloid leukemia with resistance and/or intolerance to two or more tyrosine kinase inhibitors.

 Synribo is supplied as a solution for subcutaneous administration.
-The recommended initial dose of the drug is as follows: Induction Schedule: 1.25 mg/m2 administered subcutaneously twice daily for 14 consecutive days every 28 days, over a 28-day cycle.
+The recommended initial dose of the drug is as follows: Induction schedule: 1.25 mg/m2 administered subcutaneously twice daily for 14 consecutive days every 28 days, over a 28-day cycle.
 Cycles should be repeated every 28 days until patients achieve a hematologic response.
-Maintenance Dosing: 1.25 mg/m2 administered subcutaneously twice daily for 7 consecutive days every 28 days, over a 28-day cycle.
+Maintenance dosing: 1.25 mg/m2 administered subcutaneously twice daily for seven consecutive days every 28 days, over a 28-day cycle.
 Treatment should continue as long as patients are clinically benefiting from therapy.

 Chronic Phase CML

 A total of 76 subjects were included in the efficacy analysis.
 The efficacy endpoint was based on major cytogenetic response (MCyR).
-Fourteen subjects (18.4%) achieved MCyR; 7.9% achieved confirmed complete cytogenic response and 3.9% achieved confirmed partial cytogenic response.
+Fourteen subjects (18.4 percent) achieved MCyR; 7.9 percent achieved confirmed complete cytogenic response and 3.9 percent achieved confirmed partial cytogenic response.
 The mean time to MCyR onset was 3.5 months and the median duration of MCyR was 12.5 months.

 Accelerated Phase CML

 A total of 35 subjects were included in the efficacy analysis.
 The efficacy endpoint was based on major cytogenetic response (MCyR) and MaHR (complete hematologic response [CHR] or no evidence of leukemia [NEL].
-Five subjects (14.3%) achieved MaHR; 4 subjects (11.4%) CHR and one (2.9%) NEL.
+Five subjects (14.3 percent) achieved MaHR; four subjects (11.4 percent) CHR and one (2.9 percent) NEL.
 Zero subjects achieved MCyR.
-The mean time to response onset in the 5 subjects was 2.3 months and the median duration of MaHR was 4.7 months.
+The mean time to response onset in the five subjects was 2.3 months and the median duration of MaHR was 4.7 months.